mariazevedo88/CakeUI/README.md

 This is a framework created to bootstrap Android development.
-We have included on the framework's architecture, generic implementations of the most Android App Components to help developers of all levels (beginners and advanced) to create Android applications in a easily and quickly.
+We have included on the framework's architecture, generic implementations of the most Android App Components to help developers of all levels (beginners and advanced) to create Android applications easily and quickly.
 This framework also uses, as dependency library, the ActionBarSherlock library to customize the ActionBar component.